soedinglab/BaMM_webserver/docs/source/misc.rst

 ###

 **I think I found a bug, how can I make you aware?**
         The best way is to file an issue in our `github repository <https://github.com/soedinglab/BaMM_webserver>`_.
         Additionally you can write an email to bamm@mpibpc.mpg.de.
-In any case, please provide as much information as possible for us to reproduce the bug.
+In any case, please provide as much information as possible for us to reproduce the bug, e.g. the link to the result page.

 **How long are the results available on the server?**
         We guarantee that the results will be accessible via job id for at least 3 months.